-How to effectively manage the environments in which we live, work and relax is one of the biggest and most exciting challenges we currently face.
+How to sustainably manage the environments in which we live, work and relax is one of the biggest and most exciting challenges we currently face.
 Our land and water bodies are facing increasing conflicts related to their management for different purposes, including production of food and other commodities, provision of renewable energy, protection of soil and water resources, conservation of biodiversity, urban development and the provision of space for recreation and tourism.

-This degree provides a sound understanding of the functioning of natural and man-made environments, acquisition and analysis of environmental data, development of management strategies and plans, implementation of appropriate management methods, and will help you develop the personal and transferable skills relevant to a broad range of employers.
+This degree provides a sound understanding of the functioning of natural and humaninfluenced environments, acquisition and analysis of environmental data, development of management strategies and plans, implementation of appropriate management methods, and will help you develop the personal and transferable skills relevant to employment in the environmental management and sustainability sector.
+These include environmental monitoring, experimentation, GIS, Environmental Impact Assessment, Environmental Management Systems and sustainability metrics.

-Through core modules in key subjects you will develop essential skills and knowledge for understanding and managing the main components of the environment.
-Modules are taught by staff from a range of disciplines across the campus, including Biology, Geography and Environmental Science.
+Through core modules in key subjects you will develop essential skills and knowledge for understanding and sustainably managing the main components of the environment.
+Modules are taught by staff from a range of disciplines across the campus, including Sustainable Land Management, International Development, Biology, Geography and Environmental Science.

 A key feature of the programme is the wide range of optional modules available, enabling you to focus on those most relevant to your interests and objectives.
-You could take a pathway in Landscape & Countryside Management or Global Environmental Management, or you could take a variety of individual modules from these and other areas.
+You could take a pathway in Landscape & Countryside Management, focussing on environmental aspects, or Global Environmental Management, focussing on socio-economic aspects.
+Alternatively, you could take a variety of individual modules from across these two areas.
 In the final year, you undertake a major research dissertation on a topic of your choice.